iamericanartist/code-shoulder/programs.md

 ### Codepen
 [Codepen](https://codepen.io) is an online text editor and live preview site where you can see your programs in action, share your creations, "fork" other folks code, and generally learn how to do all sorts of cool things.

+***
+## Other
+### Trello (Project Management)
+[Trello]() is a web-based project management application using a kanban board with lists and assignable and moveable "cards" to illustrate the status of a particular issue/feature/item.
+Great for visual people!
+- [Lifehacker](http://lifehacker.com/how-to-use-trello-to-organize-your-entire-life-1683821040) has a nice "getting started" article for Trello.

+ uses the kanban paradigm for managing projects, originally popularized by Toyota in the 1980s for supply chain management